Details • Schedule • Coach Trainers • FAQ • Apply Now

-The Leap to Lead Parkour Coach Development Program is our flagship course for coach training.
-Through parkour skill development, Socratic discussion, role play, and practical experience, you will:
+The Leap to Lead Parkour Coach Development Program is our flagship course for coach and leadership training.
+Through parkour skill development, Socratic discussion, roleplay, and on-the-field experience, you will:

-• Improve your coaching skills, whether you are new or experienced
+Improve your leadership skills, whether you are new or experienced

-• Connect with a community of coaches who support and inspire you
+Connect with a community of coaches and leaders who support and inspire you

 Details

-All students* must assist two PKV youth classes per week for the duration of the program.
+All students* must apprentice 48 hours of parkour classes within 1-year of signing up.
 Through practical experience, you will progress from shadowing classes to leading all or part of a class.
 Students who assist PKV youth classes must pass a background check prior to being admitted to the program.
-You'll also receive a 2-hour PKV volunteer orientation before you begin assisting.

 * If you are currently coaching parkour with another organization, you may complete the required parkour coaching hours with your organization.

-Brayden Schorfaar is leading the Seattle program, and Jupiter Ceilidh is leading the Portland program.
+Brayden Schorfhaar is leading the Seattle program, and Jupiter Ceilidh is leading the Portland program.
 Learn more about them below!

 Seattle Schedule